d2l-ai/d2l-en/chapter_linear-networks/linear-regression-concise.md

 # Concise Implementation of Linear Regression
 :label:`sec_linear_concise`

-Deep Learning has undergone a Cambrian Explosion of sorts over the past decade, with a rapid proliferation of new techniques, applications, and algorithms.
 This is due to a fortuitous combination of multiple factors, one of which is the powerful free tools offered by a number of open source deep learning frameworks.
-Caffe, DistBelief and Theano arguably represent the first generation of such models :cite:`jia2014caffe,dean2012large,bergstra2010theano` that found widespread adoption.
+Caffe, DistBelief and Theano arguably represent the first generation of such models :cite:`Jia.Shelhamer.Donahue.ea.2014,Dean.Corrado.Monga.ea.2012,Bergstra.Breuleux.Bastien.ea.2010` that found widespread adoption.
-In contrast to earlier (seminal) work such as SN2 (Simulateur Neuristique) which provided a Lisp-like programming experience :cite:`bottou1989cun` modern frameworks offer automatic differentiation and the convenience of Python.
+In contrast to earlier (seminal) works like
+SN2 (Simulateur Neuristique) :cite:`Bottou.Le-Cun.1988`,
+which provided a Lisp-like programming experience, modern frameworks offer automatic differentiation and the convenience of Python.
-Frameworks allow us to automate and modularize the repetitive work of implementing gradient-based learning algorithms.
+Frameworks allow us to automate and modularize
+>>>>>>> first wave of massive reorg the repetitive work of implementing gradient-based learning algorithms.

 In :numref:`sec_linear_scratch`, we relied only on